Why Inflation Hits the High Fliers Hard

 Inflation reduces the real spending power of households and businesses alike and can cause a reduction in economic activity.
 It also forces policymakers to raise interest rates, which tightens credit conditions and causes the economy to slow.
 Plus, higher interest rates make stocks less attractive.

-For example, three-month U.S. Treasury bills, considered to be “risk less,” now yield about 4.6%.
+For example, as of April 30, 2024, the 3-month Treasury Bill rate was 5.25%, which is higher than the long-term average of 4.19%.
+These investments are considered to be “risk-less.”
 Since stocks are considered to be risky assets, investors demand a higher rate of return.

-The hardest hit stocks have been those considered to be high-multiple, high-growth stocks.
+The stocks hardest hit by elevated inflation have been those considered to be high-multiple, high-growth stocks.

 Discounted Cash Flow